wallrat/labs-redis/README.markdown

 Examples
 --------

-Labs-redis exposes two levels of API.
+labs-redis exposes two levels of API.
 The lowest level implements the Redis request/response protocol.

     // creates a protocol client connecting to 127.0.0.1 RedisProtocolClient client = new RedisProtocolClient();